 Anytime you have a swollen joint, you should see a doctor.
 A physician can help shed light on the mystery, whether by physical exam, analysis of fluid drawn from the knee, or review of images such as MRIs or X-rays.
 This is especially true with sudden-onset effusion, or effusion that is idiopathic.
 Knee joint effusion that is accompanied by fever can indicate septic arthritis, and should be considered a medical emergency.
 Other medical causes of idiopathic knee joint swelling include gout or pseudogout, inflammatory arthritis, systemic diseases such as Lyme disease, cysts, or tumors.
 Proper diagnosis is important to determine if the issue is purely a localized, mechanical joint problem, or a symptom of an underlying systemic issue.
 Serious orthopedic issues that involve structural damage need to be promptly diagnosed and treated, sometimes surgically.
 Chronic issues such as OA also may benefit from medical intervention, including hyaluronic acid injections that help to lubricate the knee.

-Employ dynamic rest.
 Even if the swelling comes without pain, avoid loading the knee until the swelling subsides.
-Trade knee-loading exercises for intense upper-body and core work.
+Trade knee-loading exercises for upper-body and core work.
 Gentle range of motion and isometric (muscle setting) exercises can help with swelling and pain associated with less severe injuries, but only after an accurate diagnosis, as movement may be contraindicated with some ligament injuries.
 In those cases, immobilization may be necessary.

-Ice it.
-Apply ice for 15 minutes 4–6 times a day for the first two days of swelling.
+Apply ice to the swollen area for 15 minutes 4–6 times a day for the first two days.
 Elevating the knee as you ice it can also help reduce the swelling.
 Compression also may be helpful.
 Research has suggested that intermittent pneumatic compression treatment improves swelling and clinical outcomes in knee OA patients.